yzdxs/learn-anything/images/readme.md

 Each image in the mind map is an Imgur album.

-You can either explore through [the mind map](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC) or just search through the index below.
+You can either explore [the mind map](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC) or just search through the index below.

 # Mind Map Index 🗺️